 Sedeveria ‘Lilac Mist’ grows best in full sun to partial shade.
-It can tolerate some shade, but the leaves will become more green than purple.
+It can tolerate shade, but the leaves will become greener rather than purple.

 This succulent is tolerant of a wide range of temperatures, from hot summers to cold winters.
 It can even handle some frost, making it a good choice for gardeners in colder climates.
 Sedeveria ‘Lilac Mist’ is also relatively low-maintenance, only needing to be repotted every few years.

-With so many beautiful varieties to choose from, you’re sure to find one that fits both your needs and your personal style.
+With so many beautiful varieties to choose from, you’re sure to find one that fits your personal style.

 Remember, succulents are low-maintenance plants that are drought tolerant, so they’re perfect for those who want an easy gardening experience.
 And with their vibrant colors, they’ll add some pizzazz to any indoor or outdoor space.